logo

 Dear Periodless,

 One of the most common reasons that people with a uterus stop menstruating is pregnancy.
-If you’ve already ruled that out, some other common reasons for missing periods include weight loss, hormonal changes, strenuous physical activity, mental or emotional stress, and eating disorders such as anorexia.
-Amenorrhea may also be due to larger causes, including:
+If you’ve already ruled that out, some other reasons for lacking menstruation may include weight loss, hormonal changes, strenuous physical activity, mental or emotional stress, and eating disorders such as anorexia.
+Amenorrhea may also be due to medical conditions, including:

-• Problems with the hypothalamus: The hypothalamus (in the center of the brain) controls the production of the reproductive hormones that regulate the menstrual cycle.
+• Problems with the hypothalamus: The hypothalamus is the part of your brain that helps controls the production of the reproductive hormones that regulate the menstrual cycle.
 Problems with your hypothalamus can make your periods stop for months at a time.

 • Thyroid malfunction: Overactive or underactive thyroid functioning can cause menstrual irregularities, including amenorrhea.